Written by 12:37 pm Blogs

 Final Thoughts

-No one wants to be risking their safety by driving on the road with a frosted-up windshield.
+No one wants to risk their safety by driving with a frosted-up windshield.
 While you might freeze a bit while cleaning your windshield before you drive, it beats paying the consequences of an automobile accident.